Nicky Gile Rocks A Bikini And Unbuttoned Jeans In New Instagram Video

 A lot of her social media fans adored the new addition.
 As of this writing, it earned more than 7,300 likes and over 180 comments.
 Some of her fans had the urge to compliment the internet personality, flocking the comments section to let her know she looked beautiful.
 Others were content with using emoji to express their thoughts.

 “What a great smile!!!!
 Sorry for always saying it!!!
-Its mesmerizing!!!” gushed a fan.
+It’s mesmerizing!!!” gushed a fan.

 “Hottest skater I’ve ever seen,” wrote another admirer.